chingjunehao/chingjunehao.github.io/_posts/2018-01-05-understanding-api.md

 > In computer programming, an application programming interface (API) is a set of subroutine definitions, communication protocols,
 > and tools for building software.

 Confused?
 Yea, me too.
-In a simple explanation, you think think API is basically a function, where you pass in parameter(s), and
-API will return you result.
+In a simple explanation, API is basically a function, where you pass in parameter(s), and return you result.

 Then, what is a RESTful API?
 > From WhatIs